aschey/termprofile/README.md

 terminal.
 We attempt to detect these cases properly, but it's difficult to do so perfectly since they obscure some information from the host terminal.

-Newer versions of Screen support truecolor, but there doesn't seem to be a way to see if it's enabled, so we cannot accurately detect this case.
+Newer versions of Screen support true color, but there doesn't seem to be a way to see if it's enabled, so we cannot accurately detect this case.

 #### SSH